acorn-io/acorn-oss-workshop/steps/domain.md

 ![Result UI](./images/domain/result.png)

 Note: changing the setting of your DNS only makes sense if our cluster can be reached from the internet

-Exposing the application with a custom domain is straightforward as we have seen in this step.
-In the next part we will see how to add a TLS certificate.

 [Previous](./upgrade.md)
 [Next](./tls.md)